 Warning Signs of Domestic Abuse

-You may be concerned for your safety despite nothing serious having happened yet.
+You may be concerned for your safety despite nothing serious has happened yet.
 If your instincts are telling you to be wary or afraid of your spouse, listen to them.
 There are many warning signs of domestic violence, including your partner:

 - Name calling